-The practice held staff meetings every month.
+The practice held staff meetings regularly.
 The meetings were scheduled in advance to maximise staff attendance.

 We saw recorded minutes of the meetings, and noted that items discussed included clinical and non-clinical issues.
-Regular meetings were also held between the clinicians and the principal dentist to discuss issues as they arose.
+The meetings were also used to deliver training updates, for example, in relation to safeguarding.

-The practice was managed by the provider, but some staff had lead roles.
+The practice was managed by the provider and some staff had lead roles, for example in safeguarding and complaints.
 We saw that staff had access to suitable supervision and support in order to undertake their roles, and there was clarity in relation to roles and responsibilities.

 The provider operated an open door policy.
-Staff said they could speak to the provider if they had any concerns, and that the provider and all their colleagues were approachable and supportive.
+Staff said they could speak to the provider if they had any concerns.
+Staff confirmed their colleagues were supportive.